What does it mean to experience discrimination?

 - in housing

-- in a union or professional group
+- in a or professional group

 Employers, landlords, union representatives, and service providers aren't allowed to discriminate for reasons that are against human rights laws.